-A request for adjustment of expenditures shall meet all of the following tests when the adjustment is to transfer a cost TO an extramural fund source (gift, endowment, grant, or contract):
+A request for adjustment of expenditures shall meet all of the following tests when the adjustment is to transfer a cost TO an extramural fund source (grant or contract):

 It must relate to individual items of expenditures incurred by the unit requesting the adjustment.

 There must be a logical and documented method for determining the amount of expense to be transferred (e.g., a cylinder of oxygen or fraction thereof, two hours of technical staff when identifiable to a specific cost objective).
 Transferring an amount equal to the remaining unspent funds for a project with no logical breakdown of items is not acceptable.
 Documentation of the method of determining the amount to transfer must be kept with the department expense records and available for review or audit.